How to create a financial plan that works for you

 So, to prevent potential lack of planning chaos let’s start with a few basic financial planning ideas

-- Start with a written GAME Plan.
+1. Start with a written GAME Plan.
 Get a pen and paper and write down all the things you would like to achieve in 1, 5, 10 years and the big one in your lifetime.
-Having a clear written plan for your goals can keep you from going off in the wrong direction.
+A clear written plan for your goals can keep you from going in the wrong direction.
 Have a go a figuring out what each goal might cost in terms of time and money to reach it.

 Three potential ways to get help with your financial plan.